darasus/ai-blog/content/the-different-types-of-mediation.md

   dispute without going to court.
 The mediator is not an advocate or decision-maker, but a neutral third party who facilitates communication between the disputing parties.
+intro: >-
+  Mediation is the practice of resolving conflict and negotiating solutions with the help of a neutral third party.
+There are many different types of mediation, each with its own set of rules and expectations for participants.
+  Understanding these variations is crucial to picking the right mediation process for your specific needs.

+  Mediation can be broadly divided into two categories: third-party mediation, where an impartial mediator helps parties reach agreement; and collaborative or problem-solving mediation, where the mediator acts as a guide who helps both parties negotiate in good faith and move towards a mutually beneficial solution.

+  Each type of mediation has its own set of rules and requirements.
+In this blog post we’ll explore some of the most common forms of mediation, including general mediation, third-party neutral mediation, guided collaborative mediation, hybrid collaborative-neutral mediation and expert team services (ETS).
 ---

 ## What Is General Mediation?